 Note: This table is updated daily at 5:30am EST.

-Index Trait ID Description Ancestry Sample Sizes SNPCount HapMap3Count NonNAcColumns Sample Size Total GWAS Catalog Link
+Index Trait ID Description Ancestry Sample Sizes SNPCount HapMap3Count NonNAcColumns GWAS Catalog Link

 1.7 Query Data from IEU OpenGWAS